Median palatal cyst

-Median palatal cysts are uncommon hard palate fissural cysts that are not odontogenic.
+In dentistry median palatal cysts are uncommon hard palate fissural cysts that are not odontogenic.
 These lesions are located behind the incisive canal in the midline of the hard palate.
 The majority of the time, median palatine cysts are asymptomatic and are discovered by coincidence while a patient is being evaluated for a different ailment.

-Its genesis is commonly ascribed to the enclavement of epithelial remnants between the two lateral maxillary processes that fuse to form the hard palate, within the palatine suture.
+Their genesis is commonly ascribed to the enclavement of epithelial remnants between the two lateral maxillary processes that fuse to form the hard palate, within the palatine suture.

 The median palatal cyst accounts for only 7.14% of all jaw cysts, making it a rare nonodontogenic lesion.

 Signs and symptoms

 The most common clinical manifestation is painless, fluctuating swelling in the midline across the lingual surface of the palate.
 Nonetheless, the majority of cases were unintentionally found during routine radiological or dental exams.
 If the cyst develops an infection or if there is a localized involvement of the nasopalatine nerve, the cysts can get painful.